fennel-ai/client/docs/pages/api-reference/client.md

 **Example**

-Here is an exmaple with `format="pandas"` and the default output bucket
+Here is an example with `format="pandas"` and the default output bucket

 <pre snippet="api-reference/client#extract_historical_features_api"></pre>